Changissnz/selfinterest/README.md

 to take up means by instantiation of select axioms for physical impact, et cetera.
-A terse translation of transcendentalism's spirit is that the artificial axiom really has no meaning if not accepted, and why should the artificial axiom be accepted if it only produces pain through meaning, if it only encourages unwanted physical violence (yes, this would be instantiations of axioms of natural law) or cognitive distress, in which the loss in control of decision-making leads to negative effects from
+A terse translation of transcendentalism's spirit is that the artificial axiom really has no meaning if not accepted, and why should the artificial axiom be accepted if its agents only produce pain through meaning, if it only encourages unwanted physical violence (yes, this would be instantiations of axioms of natural law) or cognitive distress, in which the loss in control of decision-making leads to negative effects from